willthefirst/vscode-calisthentics/README.md

 ## PRs

-Accepting new exerises.
+Accepting new exercises.
 Just try to match the existing format.

 ## Todo